-The location of critical and essential facilities within the inundation areas for dam failures is shown in Figure 7-4.
-The critical facilities within the inundation areas include the Lakewood Regional Medical Center, two fire stations, the Sheriff station, City Hall, the Nixon yard and the Water yard.
-The highest level of risk is for the Water yard and one fire station, both of which are located nearest to the San Gabriel River and thus subject to the greatest flow depths and velocities from failures of the Whittier Narrows Dam.
+The highest levels of potential risk is for the Water yard and one fire station, both of which are located nearest to the San Gabriel River and thus subject to the greatest flow depths and velocities from failures of the Whittier Narrows Dam.
 The level of risk for the other facilities is probably low.
 Flow depths and velocities would probably be too low to cause major damage to the remaining City facilities.